sinanLab/breat_cancer_detector/README.md

 ``conda activate deep_learning_env  # Replace with your environment name if different``

-5. (Optional) If you made changes and want to update the environment
+4. (Optional) If you made changes and want to update the environment

 ``conda env update -f environment.yml --prune``

+5. activate the environment in the jupyter notebook and run the scipt one by one in the notebook

 # Breat Cancer Detector (results)
 This repository contains the code how the model has trained and deployed